MxFxM/TGMB/code/README.md

 If at least one infested bee was found (or it is in demonstration mode with -d), the bees position is targeted with SALT.
 The System for Advanced Laser Tracking.

+## 14 bee tracker
+Updated version of the bee tracking.
+Instead on relying on some very simple Python code, the DepthAI object tracker is used.
+It comprises a calman filter to get a better position estimation of moving objects, in this case the bees.

 # Helper code
 These are some useful functions or code snippets.